US airstrike targets Islamic State in Afghanistan after deadly Kabul airport attack

 Published

-The US has bombed an Islamic State member in Afghanistan in retaliation for Thursday's suicide bombing in Kabul.Full Article
+The US has killed an Islamic State "planner" in retaliation for Thursday's suicide bombing in Kabul.Full Article

 Published

-The US has bombed an Islamic State member in Afghanistan in retaliation for Thursday's suicide bombing in Kabul.Full Article
+The US has killed an Islamic State "planner" in retaliation for Thursday's suicide bombing in Kabul.Full Article

+The US military said that it had carried out a drone strike against a ‘planner’ of the Islamic State-Khorasan, the group which..

+The Islamic State group says it carried out Thursday's deadly bombing outside Kabul airport.